thursby/waynethursby.com/posts/clean-up-a-hacked-compromised-wordpress-site.md

 done
 ```

 And there you have it!
 This should be a working WordPress installation.
 Note that we dumped the database but didn't do anything with it.
 The same database is present.
-This means that for the small percentage of compromises that persist in the database, more work is necessary to get things back into shape.'
+This means that for the small percentage of compromises that persist in the database, more work is necessary to get things back into shape.